funcompbio/project-maskwearing/README.md

     Description of any steps taken, if any, previous to this R Markdown document, to prepare the data that is being analyzed.
-  * **Results:** R code intertwined with text, descriping the analysis steps and the display items with the results, which should consist at least of one table and one plot.
+  * **Results:** R code intertwined with text, descriping the analysis steps and the display items with the results, which should consist, **at least**, of one table and one plot.
   * **Conclusions:** summary of the findings, limitations of the study, ways in which this type of study could be improved in the future.
   * **References:** bibliographic references.